 Sometimes you may need to convert dates and times from one time zone to another in a Generic Inquiry.

-Now() returns current datetime in current user’s timezone.
+- Now() returns current datetime in database time zone.

-Thus, UTCNow()-Now() gives you current time difference between UTC and your local timezone.
+UTCNow()-Now() gives you current time difference between UTC and your database time zone.

 Relations Explorer Form

 Acumatica has an out of the box Parent Child relations explorer, but it looks like not everyone knows about that.

 To access the form you use ScreenId=SM402000 parameter in the URL as the screen is not in the sitemap by default.
 The screen shows all incoming and outgoing Parent-Child relations for any DAC in the system.
 It also shows which fields are foreign keys for that tables and what the behavior of the system is when you try to delete a record.
 It may be either Cascade, which means that deletion of record will lead to cascade deletion of child records or Restrict, which means that it is not allowed to delete a Parent record until is has some children.

 The form shows only those links that are declared with PXParent or PXForeignReference attributes.
 Thus, you will not find links declared in selector attributes there.